-Welcome to Johns Hopkins Deep Sequencing & Microarray Core Facility
+Welcome to Johns Hopkins Transcriptomics and Deep Sequencing Core Facility

 Our aim is to provide cost-effective and time-efficient access to cutting-edge genomic technologies and expert assistance with experimental design and data analysis.